vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

 I'm a software engineer at [Cognite](https://cognite.com).
-I have an MS in statistics and a BS in math and computer science from the University of Oslo, and I've previously worked at several Norwegian companies: [Konsus](https://www.konsus.com), [Spacemaker](https://spacemaker.ai), [Kolonial.no](https://jobb.kolonial.no), and [Bekk Consulting](https://www.bekk.no).
+I have an MS in statistics and a BS in math and computer science from the University of Oslo.
-I like using data and software to solve problems.
-I also love to read.
+I like using data and software to solve problems, and I love to read.

 ## Blog
 <div id="blog-links">